ddbit/verba-volant/README.md

 ## Threat Model

-The system is designed under the assumption that the server operates outside the reach of any potential attacker.
+The system is designed under the assumption that the server operates outside the reach of any potential attacker, yet a compromised server won't affect the overall security goals of this app.
 The primary objective is to eliminate the possibility of future forensic analysis on user devices.
 This means:

 * No persistent logs or data are stored locally or remotely.
 * Messages are never written to disk.